ceramicnetwork/docs/docs/tools/idx/quickstart.md

     ```

 ## **Step 3: Create a DID**
-The IDX SDK does not support DID Creation, however we've built [3ID-Connect](../../authentication/3id-did/3id-connect.md) to allow web apps to create a DID based off of your wallet.
+The IDX SDK does not support DID Creation, however we've built [3ID-Connect](../../authentication/3id-did/3id-connect.md) to allow web apps to create a DID based off of the user's blockchain wallet.

 ## **Step 4: Create a Record**